alexao8/TFG-HHL_algorithm/README.md

 # TFG-HHL_algorithm
-This repository contain the documentation and code of the Bachelor's thesis of Alex Aleman.
+This repository contains the documentation and code of the Bachelor's thesis of Alex Aleman.
 This thesis studies the HHL algorithm and implements it using Qibo, an open-source python framework for programming quantum computers in a high level.

 ## Files in this repository